 Another great breakfast finished, we bid goodbye to Brock and Bean (his dog, not part of the English breakfast).

+We were on our way to explore a number of Cotswold towns situated between Tetbury and Chipping Campden.
 First on the Cotswold blitz was the town of Cirencester, home of a famous church.
 Brock had told us that the Church Of St. John The Baptist had been recently renovated, and its distinctive yellowish outside was brighter than ever.